helenmurugan/Future-Fuels/README.md

 * ### Contact Us Page
     * The Contact Us page consists of a heading which encourages the user to fill in a form to receive back a free discovery call.
     * The form consists of input fields for first name, last name, email address, organisation, a message and a submit button.
-    * This page is valuable to users as it provides a way to learn more about Future Fuels.
+    * This page is valuable to users as it provides a way to contact Future Fuels.

 ![Image of form on Contact Us page](documentation/contact-us.jpg)

 * ### Features Left to Implement
-Subsequent versions of this site could include
     * The logos of partners that Future Fuels work with.
-    * Blog posts
+    * The footer could include more information such as opening hours and address.
-    * It would be nice to have animated testimonials which slide into the screeen from the side.
+    * Animated testimonials which slide into the screeen from the side.

 ## Technologies Used
 * ### Languages Used